KDHL

 KDHL (920 AM) is a radio station broadcasting a classic country format.
 Licensed to Faribault, Minnesota, United States, the station is currently owned by Townsquare Media and features programming from ABC News Radio.
+The station features a blend of syndicated classic country music and heavy local programming directed at the community and the agricultural sector.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 stations from Cumulus Media, including KDHL, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.